-The 2010 CTT meta-analysis (including 26 eligible trials) demonstrated that larger reductions in LDL cholesterol led to further reductions in major vascular events.97 A lower LDL cholesterol (≤1.8 mmol/L) was associated with a further 15% reduction in major vascular events.97 They did not find evidence of a threshold LDL cholesterol level and they did not find evidence of adverse effects with more intensive therapy.
-The authors suggested that these results demonstrate the benefit of lowering LDL cholesterol levels below current suggested treatment targets (including below 1.8 mmol/L in high risk individuals).
+The 2010 CTT meta-analysis (including 26 eligible trials) demonstrated that larger reductions in LDL cholesterol led to further reductions in major vascular events.101 A lower LDL cholesterol (≤1.8 mmol/L) was associated with a further 15% reduction in major vascular events.101 There was no evidence of a threshold LDL cholesterol level or evidence of adverse effects with more intensive therapy.
+The authors suggested that these results demonstrate the benefit of lowering LDL cholesterol levels below current suggested treatment targets (including below 1.8 mmol/L in high-risk individuals).

 A 2014 Cochrane review in CKD demonstrated that treatment effects varied according to severity of kidney disease.
-People with earlier stages of renal impairment had greater benefits.69 Paradoxically, however, many guidelines suggest tighter targets for people with a greater severity of CKD.
+People with earlier stages of renal impairment had greater benefits.70 Paradoxically, however, many guidelines suggest tighter targets for people with a greater severity of CKD.